Gigaspaces/xap-docs/site/content/sbp/xap-dynamic-processing.markdown

 #  Dynamic Processing
+{{%imagertext "/attachment_files/hotdeploy/zero-downtime.png" %}}
 Data processing in real-time microservices oriented systems may handle unstructured data , data that may be feed by very disparate systems.
 Data may be sent from IoT , FiS , Life science , media , Telco , Logistics and other mission critical systems.
-Such data may be sent into an edge or a central system running on the cloud or a private data center for processing.
+Such data may be sent into an edge or a central system running on the cloud or a private data center for processing."

 This incoming data may need to go through complex flow of validation , formatting , transformation , enrichment, aggregation etc. before it can be used by the backend system.
 Quick access to this data